William Robert Wolseley Winniett: British Governor

 On 24 October 1845 Winniett became lieutenant governor of the Gold Coast (Ghana), under the jurisdiction of the Governor of Sierra Leone.
 He went to the capital of Abomey (Benin) to try to abolish the slave trade (1847).
-(The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slavery altogether.)
+(The Slave Trade Act 1807 outlawed the slave trade in the British Empire and the Slavery Abolition Act 1833 outlawed slavery altogether.)

 In 1848 he led the West India Regiments and others to stop the murdering of Africans and Europeans by deposing Kaku Aka, the king of Amanahia [Apollonia] (also known as Kwaku Akka).

-With Thomas Birch Freeman as his secretary, that same year, he went to the Kingdom of Ashanti to persuade Ghezo, King of the Dahomey, in present-day Benin (also known as King Kwaku Dua; Gizu the King of Dahomi) to stop the slave trade and abolish human sacrifice.
-(At the time the King exported 8,000 slaves a year.)
+With Thomas Birch Freeman as his secretary, that same year, he went to persuade Ghezo, King of the Dahomey, in present-day Benin to stop the slave trade and abolish human sacrifice.
+(At the time Dahomey exported 8,000 slaves a year.)
+In September 1848, he visited the Ashanti Empire to convince Asantehene Kwaku Dua I to abolish human sacrifice.

 He also purchased Dutch fortresses on the Slave Coast to end Dutch slave trade.

 He was knighted by Queen Victoria on 29 June 1849 at Buckingham Palace.

 He died 4 December 1850 at Jamestown/Usshertown, Accra and was interred in the cemetery at Fort Christiansborg (Ebenezer Presbyterian Church, Osu).